LukeGrahamLandry/franca/devlog.md

 evaluate to one past the end of the array instead of the start, just didn't matter because an `Expr::Tuple` wouldn't become an array before.
 - bad sign for my tiny graphics tests that the Desc stuff seemed to work with that broken
+- want to stop using a linker for graphics programs so need to pass which library each symbol comes from all the way through to the backend. helpfully i already have that information since i need to know which dylib to look in when jitting.
+- as a starting point, super hacky thing that assumes the `/System/Library/Frameworks/` path structure, eventually that should be done by the driver program i guess but this is already much better than "eh check libsystem.dylib, good luck" which was the old strategy.
+- hmmm, now trying to get the NSCursor class returns nil. right ok, some frameworks you link to just load objective c classes into the runtime, even without you directly importing a symbol from it. just dlopen-ing it is good enough but you probably want it to just work.
+- TODO: think about why i'm unwilling to go through the dynamic loader to get objc class references (just calling runtime functions instead) but i don't apply that logic to real symbol imports (could just call dlopen in franca runtime init and only use the loader to get libc, need libc on macos because the dylibs aren't real files you can find)

 ## (Apr 30) porting sokol_gfx